Thunder-Solutions/Sangawa/README.md

 > **NOTE**: you will need 'use-client' at the top of each page.
 Right now, only the layout is taking advantage of server-side data fetching.
 To pass it through to client components, we're dropping the result in a JSON script tag, then grabbing the data synchronously from there.

 I wrote an "api client" that is basically just a stand-in for what will eventually be HTTP requests.
-For now, I just hardcoded the data we'll expect to get back.
-Pretending it's a real API will make it easy to transition when the time comes.
+For now, I just built-in the data we'll expect to get back.
+We should add ALL text content to this layer, and avoid hardcoding any text content in the components.
+Pretending it's a real API will make it easy to transition to a CMS when the time comes, where each department will be in control of their own text.

 With Netlify's edge functions, we'll have limited access to runtime server-side code, but I think we can mostly get away with just fetching page information from a third party.
 Just something to keep in mind.